mindbrix/UIImage-PDF/README.md

 For a full API list consult the header file.

 An example project is included in this repository.
-The important code is in `viewDidLoad:` in `UIImage_PDF_exampleViewController.m`.
+The important code is in `viewDidLoad:` in `ViewController.m`.

 ARC